Table of Contents

 Different people have different goals:

-However, almost all are afraid of dying alone, and in pain.
-A majority of the patients want to discuss end of life care when they are mentally and physically healthy and they also prefer to involve their family members.
-It is important for physicians to understand, address and involve the patients and their families in this process.
+However, almost all people are afraid of dying alone and being in pain.
+Most patients want to discuss end-of-life care when they are mentally and physically healthy, and they often prefer to involve their family members.
+It is important for physicians to understand this and involve the patients and their families in this process.

-Health care costs have been steadily increasing and often families spend all their savings to prolong the life of a loved one.
-Families should be advised to investigate the cost of medical care, and insurance coverage necessary to care for a dying family member and determine whether they are able to afford it.
+Health care costs have been steadily increasing, and families can spend all their savings to prolong the life of a loved one.
+Families should be advised to investigate the costs of medical care and the insurance coverage available to care for a dying family member and determine what options are affordable.

-Fatal illnesses are associated with progressive functional disability and patients may not be able to care for themselves.
-Services such as home care, occupational and physical therapy add to the cost.
-The health care team should discuss all these issues when discussing options and choices for the patients.
+Fatal illnesses are associated with progressive functional disability, and patients may not be able to care for themselves.
+Services such as occupational therapy, physical therapy, and home care add to the cost.
+The health care team should address these issues when discussing options and choices for patients.

 Legal and Ethical Issues

-It is important for physicians and health care teams to be aware of the laws concerning physician-assisted suicide, euthanasia, power of attorney, living will and advance directives as they can vary geographically.
-Only a few states in the United States have laws for physician-assisted suicide.
-In other states, opioids have to be titrated to provide pain relief and to avoid respiratory depression.
+It is important for physicians and health care teams to be aware of laws concerning physician-assisted suicide, euthanasia, power of attorney, living will, and advance directives because they can vary geographically.
+Only a few U.S. states have laws allowing physician-assisted suicide.
+Other states require that opioids must be titrated to provide pain relief and avoid respiratory depression.

 Palliative Care and Hospice

-Palliative care encompasses measures to relieve physical, emotional and spiritual issues.
-It can be and ideally should be, provided concomitant with curative treatments.
-Palliative care teams are interdisciplinary and consist of physicians, nurses, social workers, chaplains etc. who together help to resolve the patient’s stress.
+Palliative care encompasses measures to relieve physical, emotional, and spiritual issues.
+It can be—and ideally should be—provided concomitantly with curative treatments.
+Palliative care teams are interdisciplinary and consist of physicians, nurses, social workers, chaplains, etc. who together help relieve the patient’s stress.

-On the other hand, hospice care is restricted to those who have six months or less to live and aims to provide relief but not cure.
-Services included under hospice care include nursing, physical care, medications, spiritual counseling, and providing medical equipment like oxygen cylinders, masks etc. Hospice care can be either hospital based or home based.
-Patients have the option of enrolling in hospice care or leaving it and re-enrolling in it later.
+On the other hand, hospice care is restricted to those who have 6 months or less to live and aims to provide relief but not cure.
+Hospice care includes services such as nursing, physical care, medications, spiritual counseling, and providing medical equipment (e.g., oxygen cylinders, masks, etc.).
+Hospice care can be either hospital or home-based.
+Patients receiving hospice care have the option of leaving it and re-enrolling later.

 Planning for Death

 Symptom relief is the most important aspect of death planning.
-A comfort kit consisting of opioids and oxygen is provided by the hospice team for home based care along with instructions about using it.
+A comfort kit consisting of opioids and oxygen is provided by the hospice team for home-based care, along with instructions for using it.

-Organ donation, autopsy as well as funeral arrangements should also, if possible, be discussed prior to death to diminish the stress.
+If possible, organ donation, autopsy, and funeral arrangements should also be discussed before death to diminish stress.

-The death of a loved one can be very stressful for families and caregivers.
-Once a physician has confirmed the demise, a death certificate is provided to enable the funeral director to prepare the body and carry out the funeral arrangements.
+The death of a loved one can be very difficult for families and caregivers.
+Once a physician has confirmed the death, a death certificate is provided to enable the funeral director to prepare the body and carry out the funeral arrangements.

-Informing family members should be done with respect, composure, and sensitivity.
-Families and caregivers may need psychological support as well as anxiolytics as they grieve and come to terms with the fact that a loved one has died.
+Family members should be informed of the death with respect, composure, and sensitivity.
+Families and caregivers may need psychological support and anxiolytics as they grieve and come to terms with the fact that a loved one has died.
 This is especially important in sudden deaths.

-The concept of a good death is not new and has been previously addressed in arts, social sciences, and health sciences.
-An accurate definition of successful dying is difficult to find; however, there are clear themes in how patients and caregivers think about successful dying.
+The concept of a ‘good death’ is not new and has been addressed in the arts, social sciences, and health sciences.
+An accurate definition of ‘successful dying’ is difficult to find; however, there are clear themes in how patients and caregivers think about successful dying.

-Several questions about successful dying exist.
-For instance, one might ask whether successful dying is the consequence of successful aging?
-Another might associate successful dying with the preservation of dignity.
-Others might consider a good death as one that comes after the completion of life goals and the exhaustion of treatment preferences.
-Accordingly, we will discuss the mane core themes of successful dying per the most recent published scientific literature.
+Some might ask whether successful dying is the consequence of successful aging.
+Others might associate successful dying with the preservation of dignity.
+Still, others might consider a good death to be death that comes after the completion of life goals and the exhaustion of treatment preferences.
+Accordingly, we will discuss the core themes of successful dying based on the most recent published scientific literature.

 Successful Dying and the Dying Process

-Some might consider a successful death is determined by the dying process itself.
-For instance, the death scene (how, who, where and when) are known to play an important role in the definition of successful dying.
-Dying during sleep is usually considered as a good death by many patients and people.
-Preparation for death by funeral arrangements can be also seen in the definition of a good death by some patients.
+Some might believe that a successful death is determined by the dying process itself.
+For instance, the scene (how, who, where, and when) of death is known to play an important role in the definition of successful dying.
+Many people consider dying during sleep to be a good death.
+Some patients also include preparation for death through funeral arrangements in the definition of a good death.

 Pain and Successful Dying

-Many patients, especially those with chronic or malignant disease, prefer to die without suffering and pain-free.
-Therefore, to them, successful dying is one that is achieved while pain-free and under good symptomatic management.
+Many patients, especially those with chronic or malignant disease, hope to die without suffering and pain.
+To them, therefore, successful dying means managing symptoms and being free from pain.

 Emotional Support and Successful Dying

 The provision of emotional and psychological support to the patient is very important.
 Therefore, a common theme of successful dying is emotional well-being.
-Family support, the acceptance of the idea of death by family members, and the preparation of the family for the event of death of a loved one are also associated with the perception of a good death or successful dying.
+Family support, the acceptance of the idea of death by family members, and the preparation of the family for death are also associated with successful dying.

 Dignity and Successful Dying